davehaglan/laygo/_sources/example/tisar.txt

     ```

 5. In the IPython interpreter, type the following command to construct
 the template and grid database.
+(Make sure proper techlib is attached
+to the microtemplate library)

     ```
     run laygo/labs/lab2_a_gridlayoutgenerator_constructtemplate.py